AventusDAO/avn-gateway-api/README.md

 ## AvN-API
-Aventus AvN javascript API which connects to generic JSON-RPC spec Please the [avn-api repo](https://www.npmjs.com/package/avn-api) for JS functionality and example usage
+Aventus AvN javascript API which connects to generic JSON-RPC spec Please see the [avn-api repo](https://www.npmjs.com/package/avn-api) for JS functionality and example usage

 #### Running
 Before using the api, set your AvN mnemonic or secret seed as the **SURI** environment variable: